-Any amounts attributable to any reportable transactions (as described in Regulations section 1.6011-4) must be included on Part II, line 10, regardless of whether the difference, or differences, would otherwise be reported elsewhere in Part II or Part III.
-Thus, if a taxpayer files Form 8886 for any reportable transaction described in Regulations section 1.6011-4, the amounts attributable to that reportable transaction must be reported on Part II, line 10.
+Any amounts attributable to any reportable transactions (as described in Regulations section 1.6011-4(b)) must be included on Part II, line 10, regardless of whether the difference, or differences, would otherwise be reported elsewhere in Part II or Part III.
+Thus, if a taxpayer is required to file Form 8886 for any reportable transaction described in Regulations section 1.6011-4(b), the amounts attributable to that reportable transaction must be reported on Part II, line 10.
 In addition, all income and expense amounts attributable to a reportable transaction must be reported on Part II, line 10, columns (a) and (d), even if there is no difference between the financial amounts and the taxable amounts.